 Rebounding is key when facing Miami because it limits second chance opportunities.
 LeBron James and company are too good for Indiana to allow them extra chances.

-What do the Pacers need to enhance the team's rebounding efforts?
+Who do the Pacers need to step up in order to enhance the team's rebounding efforts?
 Hint, it's not Roy Hibbert.

 Try Lance Stephenson.